ChukaCSTD/printf/README.md

 ### Implementation Details

 - The project does not replicate the buffer handling of the C library printf function.
-- It does not handle flag characters.
-- It does not handle field width.
-- It does not handle precision.
-- It does not handle length modifiers.

 ## Project Structure